Standards-Based Reporting (SBR)

 - Beginning the standard

-The report card will be issued three times a year and provide information on student progress and proficiency in the following subject areas: Art, Health, Band, Strings, Drama, Choir, French and Spanish.
-Due to ongoing curricular review cycles, Humanities, Math, Science, Physical Education and Chinese will be phased in within the next two years.
-This means that Humanities, Math, Science, PE and Chinese will continue to use a numerical reporting system until they are ready for SBR.
+A digital report card is issued three times annually, and it provides information on student progress and proficiency in the following subject areas: Art, Math, Health, Science, Physical Education, Language Arts, Band, Social Studies, Strings, Drama, Choir, French, Spanish and Chinese.
+Due to an ongoing curriculum review cycle, Humanities (taught on the Pudong campus) will be phased in next year.
+This means that Humanities uses a traditional numerical reporting system until they are ready for SBR in 2015-2016.

 What is the purpose of the standards-based report card?